BHM871/instagram/README.md

             <div id="login-model">
                 <h3><a href="https://github.com/BHM871/Instagram/tree/master/app/src/main/java/co/tiagoaguiar/course/instagram/login/data">data</a></h3>
                 <p>
-                    - <b>This layer in the MVP architecture contains two classes and an interface.</b>
+                    - <b>This layer in the MVP architecture contains two classes and one interface.</b>
                 </p>
                 <p>
-                    - <a href="https://github.com/BHM871/Instagram/tree/master/app/src/main/java/co/tiagoaguiar/course/instagram/login/data/LoginDataSource.kt">LoginDataSource</a> is the interface that defines rules for communication with the database, which is defined and executed by the LoginFireDataSource class.
+                    - <a href="https://github.com/BHM871/Instagram/tree/master/app/src/main/java/co/tiagoaguiar/course/instagram/login/data/LoginDataSource.kt">LoginDataSource</a> is the interface that defines rules for communication with the database, which is instantiated and executed by the LoginFireDataSource class.
                 </p>
                 <p>
                     - The <a href="https://github.com/BHM871/Instagram/tree/master/app/src/main/java/co/tiagoaguiar/course/instagram/login/data/LoginFireDataSource.kt">LoginFireDataSource</a> class is responsible for verifying that the email and password exist in the database and using Callback to return the response.
 Utilize a Google Firebase librarie.